Early Dunster Project

 The Castle Gatehouse

-One of the main subjects of our survey activities in 2019 has been the Castle Gatehouse The building is particularly complex and includes architecture ranging from mediaeval to Victorian times.
+One of the main subjects of our survey activities in 2019 was the Castle Gatehouse.
+The building is particularly complex and includes architecture ranging from mediaeval to Victorian times.

 Earlier newsletters can be seen under the Historic Buildings Committee section.